The DREAMS Project: Disentangling the Impact of Halo-to-Halo Variance and Baryonic Feedback on Milky Way Dark Matter Density Profiles: Acknowledgements

 AMG acknowledges a helpful conversation with Sebastian Trujillo-Gomez as a part of the Simulation Based Inference Conference.
 AMG thanks Carrie Filion for helpful comments that led to the success of this work.
 Finally, AMG acknowledges Kate Garcia for assistance in the design of Figure~\ref{fig:pretty_picture} and Kelly Garcia for assistance in the design of Figure~\ref{fig:gNFW}.

 AMG, PT, JK, NA, AB, XO, AF, and NK acknowledge support from the National Science Foundation under Cooperative Agreement 2421782 and the Simons Foundation grant MPS-AI-00010515 awarded to NSF-Simons AI Institute for Cosmic Origins -- CosmicAI, \href{https://www.cosmicai.org/}{https://www.cosmicai.org/}.
-ML acknowledges support from the Simons Investigator Award.
+ML is supported by the Department of Energy~(DOE) under Award Number DE-SC0007968, as well as the Simons Investigator Award.
 AC acknowledges the hospitality of the Weizmann Institute of Science and the support from the Benoziyo Endowment Fund for the Advancement of Science.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation programme (grant agreement No. 101117510).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union.
 The European Union cannot be held responsible for them.
 LN is supported by the Sloan Fellowship, the NSF CAREER award 2337864, NSF award 2307788, and by the NSF award PHY2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \href{http://iaifi.org/}{http://iaifi.org/}) XS acknowledges the support of the NASA theory grant JWST-AR-04814.
 This work was performed in part at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
 The authors also thank the Simons Foundation for their support in hosting and organizing workshops on the DREAMS Project.
+HL is supported by the U.S. Department of Energy under grant DE-SC0026297 and the Cecile K. Dalton Career Development Professorship, endowed by Boston University trustee Nathaniel Dalton and Amy Gottleib Dalton.